CodyRobards/Cody-Billboard-Hot-100-List/README.md

 ## Directory Structure
 - `astro.config.mjs` – Astro configuration used to control routing, image optimization, and integration settings.
 - `public/` – Static assets (favicons, shared imagery, fonts) served directly by Astro without transformation.
+- `public/images/covers/` – Generated 80×80 thumbnails for every album cover, produced by `npm run resize:album-art`.
+- `public/images/placeholder.webp` – Reusable fallback image used only when artwork has not been sourced yet.
 - `src/` – Application source code.
 Within `src/pages/` you will find the statically generated routes that surface chart data.
+- `raw-album-art/` – Raw album art downloads (one per track) fetched directly from Wikimedia prior to optimization.
+- `scripts/cache/` – Shared cache artifacts including `wiki-art.json` (fetch/resizing metadata) and the cover manifest.
 - `.github/` – Issue templates, CODEOWNERS map, and CI workflows (`ci.yml`) that enforce linting and build checks on every push and pull request.
 - `.husky/` – Local Git hooks that run `lint-staged` to keep formatting and lint rules consistent before each commit.